 From fettucine to ravioli, it’s so simple to make your own pasta at home.
 Feeling traditional?
 Use a metal pasta maker from Stevens.

 Make your own pizza bases with your favourite type of flour.
 There are hundreds of recipes available to help you perfect your base.
 Once you’ve mastered the base, enter your favourite toppings from Countdown before popping in the oven.

 The secret to the perfect at home pizza is a pizza stone from Stevens.
 Use your pizza stone in your oven or outdoor BBQ.

 A cup of flour mixed with oil, salt, cream of tartar and water = hours of fun for kids everywhere.
-Homemade playdough is very straightforward: just add in your favourite colour using food colouring available and let the fun begin.
-Use cookie cutters available from Kmart, Farmers and Bed Bath & Table. to make shapes for the DIY activity that keeps on giving.
+Homemade playdough is very straightforward: just add in your favourite colour using food colouring available from Countdown and let the fun begin.
+Use cookie cutters available from More for Less to make shapes for the DIY activity that keeps on giving.